treylorswift/InfluencerToolkitApp/README.md

 ### Features

-- Node.js/Electron cross platform application
+- Cross platform application built using Electron & Node.js

 - Downloads your complete follower list from Twitter at roughly 300k followers per hour (per Twitter limits).
 Download is resumable if interrupted.
 Followers can be updated/re-downloaded again later.